-BURNING ROCK BIOTECH LIMITED NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS (CONTINUED)

-(Amounts in thousands of Renminbi ("RMB") and US dollars ("US\$"), except for number of shares and per share data)
+BURNING ROCK BIOTECH LIMITED NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS (CONTINUED) (Amounts in thousands of Renminbi ("RMB") and US dollars ("US\$"),

 Exclusive Option Agreement (continued)

 However, uncertainties in the PRC legal system could cause the relevant regulatory authorities to find the current VIE Agreements and businesses to be in violation of any existing or future PRC laws or regulations and could limit the Company's ability to enforce its rights under these contractual arrangements.
 Furthermore, the nominee shareholders of the VIE may have interests that are different from those of the Company, which could potentially increase the risk that they would seek to act contrary to the terms of the contractual agreements with the VIE.